osquery/foundation/docs/office-hours/20190820_meeting_notes.md

 * Some fixes for Windows are needed.
 * Some optimizations missing to improve CMake configure time.

 The configuration files are committed.
 This should help with deterministic builds.
 The custom toolchain folks are working on will help this work more correctly for glibc.
-(This targetting the end-of-August release.)
+(This targeting the end-of-August release.)

 The dependencies toolchain is Linux only right now.
 While we expect to expand it, not for next release.